Bring an idea Saturday. Leave with a live app.

 Theory — how to direct an agent

 The 15-minute frame nobody teaches: the five things you actually control when you prompt — autonomy, context, verifiability, instructions, scaffolding.
 Why most non-coder builds spiral on prompt four.
-The move that separates a build that compiles from a build that doesn't.

 - 0:15–1:1502